Did you know that according to Statistics Canada one in every four Canadians over the age of 15 is a caregiver?

-There is an army out there!
-One you may not even realize exists but without it our healthcare system would crumble.
-It is made up of caring spouses, life-partners, children, grandchildren, relatives, friends and neighbours.
-These incredible, loving individuals provide care to a family member or friend with a long-term health condition, a physical or mental disability or challenges related to aging.
+These incredible, loving individuals include caring spouses, life-partners, children, grandchildren, relatives, friends and neighbours.
+They provide care to a family member or friend with a long-term health condition, a physical or mental disability or challenges related to aging.
 They are 8 million strong and account for $33 billion Canadian in unpaid care for

 aging parents alone.